pkienzle/periodictable/doc/sphinx/guide/intro.rst

    Mass and relative abundance of isotopes are included for known isotopes.
    Formulas can include isotope composition.

+Ions
+   Magnetic form factors and ionic radii for various ions.

 Neutron and X-ray scattering factors
    Provides neutron and wavelength dependent X-ray scattering factors for elements, isotopes, and formulas.